hyurl/alar/README.md

 // src/app.ts
 import "./index";

-// the instance() method will link to the singleton instance of the module. app.bootstrap.instance().init();
+// The instance() method will link to the singleton instance of the module. app.bootstrap.instance().init();

-// the create() method will create a new instance. var user = app.service.user.create("Mr. Handsome");
+// The create() method will create a new instance. var user = app.service.user.create("Mr. Handsome");
 console.log(user.getName()); // Mr. Handsome
 ```

-## Remote Instance
+## Remote Service

 Separ allows user to easily serve the module remotely, whether in another
 process or in another machine.